UQatKIT/Eikonax/docs/index.md

 #### Usage

-Under Usage, we provide guides walkthroughs through the functionalities of Eikonax.
+Under Usage, we provide walkthroughs of the functionalities of Eikonax.
-The [Forward Solver](usage/solve.md) document explains in detail how to set up Eikonax for solving the Eikonal equation.
+The [Forward Solver](usage/solve.md) tutorial explains in detail how to set up Eikonax for solving the Eikonal equation.
 [Parametric Derivatives](usage/derivatives.md) demonstrates how to differentiate the solver, given a computed forward solution.

 #### API Reference